 And, as I’m sure the majority of teenagers would do, he stopped, took a deep breath, looked at me, and clearly and succinctly said, “No.” Lying 101.
-He was staying calm and only answering the questions being asked.
+He stayed calm and only answered the questions I asked.
 Note: He later majored in Theatre.

 I responded in as calm a voice as I could muster, “If you did, understand that I wouldn’t be upset.
 It’s something I’ve had to deal with before.
 And since I’ve dealt with it before, I know better than to assume you haven’t yourself.”

 Of course, I thought I was doing well.
 I had the right mindset.
-I was in a calm tone.
+Was in a calm tone.
 I was in control.
-I was focusing on creating an atmosphere for honesty.
+Felt like I was focusing on creating an atmosphere for honesty.

 Jackson, our future theatre major who was acting a tad irritated because he was feeling accused, without looking at me this time again said, “No. Thanks though.
 If I ever do I’ll tell you.”

 Stay calm Reggie.
-You’re being lied to and patronized.
+You are being lied to and patronized.